amba-sasikala/calculator/README.md

 8. What can you do with this program?<br>
 It's a simple calculator, so you can use it to quickly do basic math operations without the need for a physical calculator.

-NOTE :
+> [!NOTE]
-This is a basic example.
+> This is a basic example.
 You could expand on this by adding more features or making the interface more user-friendly if you wanted to create a more advanced calculator program.